roman-milk/roman-milk.github.io/first-kiss.md

  'No!
 Yes, I am.
 I want you all to myself,' he told her.

  'For as long as it lasts, I'm all yours.
 Do whatever you like with me.
 It has been exciting and wonderful.
 Let the fun continue,' she said, and pushed a hand under the sheet to grab his cock.
-Report_Story #2